 - Reusable water bottle for water and smoothies.

 If you forget anything there is a beautiful local town called Bolton Landing only 10 minutes by car that has a lot of shops that would have most necessities.

 Can I bring my cat or dog with me?

 Unfortunately, pets are not allowed at Camp Walden.
 Yet we are considering requests on a case by case basis for extremely well behaved pets.
 But we make no promises!
 Email our admin to discuss further.
 WoodstockFruitFestival@gmail.com

 What about mosquitoes?

 Great news!
-In 2012 we experienced nearly zero mosquitoes.
+So far in our prior years we experienced nearly zero mosquitoes.
 They die off by the end of July and bugs are nearly a non-issue during our festival.
 This is awesome! :)